besartelezi/js-21-card-game/README.md

 #### That's all I got for now, planning is one thing but actually coding is another one entirely.

-### Fun features
-* The backside of all cards will be a Yu-Gi-Oh card
-* Let the Ace be worth 1 point if the player or dealer hits this card and if the total of the cards will be valued at above 21 if the ace is counted as having a value of 11
-  * This is how it's used in professional BlackJack

 ## Some Thoughts
 At first I thought I had to remove the cards that will be used from the deck entirely, but now I'm thinking it might be better to put them in another array.
 I'm thinking of creating two new arrays, one will be called 'PlayersHand' and the other will be 'ComputersHand'. </br>